Vkastei/MalBERT/README.md

 - [ ] More Logs
 - [ ] Run the code on a Server/Website

+## Contributing
+If you want to contribute to this project, just text me on discord: @hardstuckvini

 ## References
 - Base of the Model : https://medium.com/@khang.pham.exxact/text-classification-with-bert-7afaacc5e49b
 - BERT Language Model : https://huggingface.co/docs/transformers/model_doc/bert